idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **SEEKING FEEDBACK**

+To get some deep feedback, use the prompts in getting extra honest feedback.

+Or ask the more boring questions

 - Would you like more or less direction from me?
 - Would you like more or less feedback on your work?
 If more, what additional feedback would you like?
 - If you were coaching me to have a greater positive impact, what would you tell me?